barbarahelena/gettingcleaningdata/codebook.md

     - sitting (4)
     - standing (5)
     - laying (6)
-- description of abbreviated features (in total 561 for the complete dataSet, 66 for this dataSet):
+- feature variables: these features are abbreviated in the variable names.
+These can be explained as follows:
     - leading t = time measurement
     - leading f = frequency measurements
     - Body = related to body movement.